Kai-Nevins-Public/INFR-2810U-Learning-Documentation/learning_notes.md

 **Key Takeaways:**
 - The Central Processing Unit and Random Access Memory are integral parts of a computer, and work in tandem to make calculations and decisions for the rest of the computer system.

-**Personal Insights:** Being able to visualize how a process works can be a vital tool for any visual learner.
+**Personal Insights:** Being able to see first-hand how a process works can be a vital tool for any visual learner.

 ## Visual Transistor Level Simulation of the 6502 CPU (and other chips)
 **URL:** http://www.visual6502.org/